Ambulances put on alert as Los Angeles hospitals swamped by COVID-19 patients

 Ref 814 refers to the county’s policy on determining and pronouncing death in a patient who has not been transported to a hospital.

-California, the most populous U.S. state, has been hit particularly hard by the latest coronavirus surge that some public health officials attribute to Thanksgiving holiday gatherings in November.
-Los Angeles is one of two counties reporting a shortage of intensive care unit beds.
+California, the most populous U.S. state, has been hit particularly hard by the latest coronavirus surge, which some public health officials attribute to Thanksgiving holiday gatherings in November.
+Los Angeles is one of two California counties reporting a shortage of intensive care unit beds.

-The state of some 40 million residents reported 72,911 COVID-19 cases on Monday, a single-day record since the pandemic began.
+California reported 72,911 COVID-19 cases on Monday, a single-day record since the start of the pandemic.

-Los Angeles County EMS Director Cathy Chidester has called the situation a “hidden disaster,” not plainly visible to the public in a county where COVID-19 patients were dying last week at the rate of one very 10 minutes.

-Ambulances have in some cases been forced to wait several hours to unload patients, causing delays throughout the county’s emergency response system.

-The worsening situation has put increasing pressure on state and local officials to speed up distribution of the two vaccines approved for emergency use to protect against the coronavirus.
+The worsening situation has ramped up pressure on state and local officials to speed up distribution of the two coronavirus vaccines so far approved for emergency use.

 Federal health officials said on Monday that more than two-thirds of the 15 million coronavirus vaccines manufactured by Pfizer Inc and Moderna Inc and shipped within the United States have yet to be administered.